 When you get down to it, anxiety is just a form of fear.
 Whether it's worrying about your body, your future, or even that embarrassing thing you said two years ago—there are healthy tactics to quiet those voices and thus live a more mindful, present life.
 Imagine the brain power you have tied up in self-doubt—it's practically endless.
-So to figure out the best way to keep it all together and stop sweating the small stuff, I spoke with healthy-living experts (from a yoga teachers to doctors to integrative wellness coaches).
+So to figure out the best way to keep it all together and stop sweating the small stuff, I spoke with healthy-living experts (from yoga teachers to doctors to integrative wellness coaches).

 Below, find their best advice for keeping anxiety at bay.

 Declutter Your Home and Work Space

 Researchers, social archaeologists, anthropologists, consumer experts, sociologists, and economists worked on compiling data over a four-year period for a study at UCLA's Center on Everyday Lives and Families.
 The experiment explored the relationship between 32 California families and the thousands of objects in their homes.

 "This was an opportunity to look at material culture and a household with people interacting with their stuff,” notes Anthony P. Graesch, an assistant professor in the department of anthropology at Connecticut College.
 "They found that clutter has a profound effect on our mood and self-esteem," adds Roshini Raj, MD, a gastroenterologist and core expert on The Dr. Oz Show.

 In fact, one of the most notable findings is that "managing the volume of possessions was such a crushing problem in many homes that it actually elevated levels of stress hormones for mothers."